Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

-Free-variables and freshness are of course two faces of the same coin: a variable $x$ is fresh for a term $t$ (i.e., $x \,\fresh\, t$) if and only if it is not free in $t$ (i.e., $x \notin \FV(t)$).
+We let $x \llra y$ be the permutation that takes $x$ to $y$, $y$ to $x$ and everything else to itself.
+Note that permutation generalizes swapping, in that $t [x \sw y] = t [x \llra y]$.
+Also, note that free variables and freshness are of course two faces of the same coin: a variable $x$ is fresh for a term $t$ (i.e., $x \,\fresh\, t$) if and only if it is not free in $t$ (i.e., $x \notin \FV\;t$). \looseness=-1

-We will not give definitions for the above operators, but count on the reader's familiarity with them and hope that the above examples (and their subsequently listed properties in \S\ref{subsec-nomrecAsEpirecFormally}) avoid any possible confusion.
-The definitions can be done in many different (equivalent) ways---see, e.g., \cite{bar-lam} \cite{pitts-AlphaStructural}.
+We will not give definitions for the above operators, but count on the reader's familiarity with them.
+The definitions can be done in several equivalent ways---see, e.g., \cite{bar-lam,pitts-AlphaStructural}. \looseness=-1